 Essentially, there are two ways to go in solving the “kick start” problem for owners who have difficulty starting their bikes or are concerned about kickback injuries – either eliminate it with a fully automatic starter (like a conventional automotive starter) or reduce the effort required with some form of assist.
 Our customers made it very clear they would prefer to keep the kick start function if it could be made easier and less dangerous due to kickbacks.

-KickMagic marries a linear pneumatic actuator with a commercially available high pressure paintball air tank to provide up to 160 onboard start assists while on the road or simply plug in to shop air in your garage for unlimited starts.
-A byproduct of the design is the elimination of kickback due to backfires as the pneumatic actuator acts as a strong, but resilient, buffer.
+KickMagic marries a linear pneumatic actuator with a commercially available high pressure paintball air tank to provide up to 160 onboard start assists while on the road or the option of simply plugging it in to shop air in your garage for unlimited starts.
+One byproduct of the design is the elimination of kickback due to backfires as the pneumatic actuator acts as a strong, but resilient, buffer.
 KickMagic is easy to install with no modifications to your motorcycle and the major components can be removed from your bike in a few minutes for storage with common tools.

 A high-level system schematic is shown below: